 Although many people think that forming a company must be an expensive and arduous process, the reality couldn’t be further from the truth.
-In fact, although running a company does involve more administration, and directors have more statutory responsibilities than the self employed, running a company is neither an expensive nor a burdensome task for most.
+In fact, although running a company does involve more administration, and directors have more statutory responsibilities than the self-employed, running a company is neither an expensive nor a burdensome task for most.

-Set up a company – initial costs
+Set up a company – using an intermediary

-Sometimes a formations agent will form the company at a loss, if you sign up for a bank account or other service.
-In our view, it is always best to set up your company as a one-off task, and consider which bank is best for your business separately.
+Sometimes a formations agent will form the company at a loss if you sign up for a bank account or other service.
+In our view, it is always best to set up your company as a one-off task and consider which bank is best for your business separately.